bondress/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 **2. Collaboration is multiplication**
 2-mul.c is a C function that multiplies two integers.
 - Prototype: int mul(int a, int b);

+**3. The numbers speak for themselves** 3-print_numbers.c is a C function that prints the numbers, from 0 to 9, followed by a new line.
+- Prototype: void print_numbers(void);
+- You can only use \_putchar twice in your code